anishsharma21/cassius-frontend/docs/RedditPosts.md

 - **Edit Modal**: Full-featured editor for title and content
 - **Preview Modal**: Reddit-style preview with authentic styling
+- **Copy & Go to Reddit Button**: Persistent access to copy content and navigate to Reddit
 - **Status Management**: Visual status badges and action buttons
 - **History Table**: Paginated display with post metadata